briancpark/csc766-project/DEVELOPMENT.md

 - [Results](#results)
 - [How to Debug with GDB (An Attempt)](#how-to-debug-with-gdb-an-attempt)

 ## I cannot login to my Android shell?

-If you cannot login to you android shell via adb because you get the following message:
+If you cannot login to your Android shell via `adb` because you get the following message:

 ```
 no permissions (user bcpark is not in the plugdev group)
 ```

-Then you may need to troubleshoot this by restarting the adb server.
+Then you may need to troubleshoot this by restarting the `adb` server.
 You can do so by running the following commands:

 ```sh
 sudo adb kill-server
 sudo adb start-server
 ```

 Note that upon rebooting the server, you will need to physically reauthenticate the Android device in order to login the shell and let MACE run models on the phone.

 ## RegNet Notes

 All that needs to be supported is convolutions with groups, or grouped convolutions.
 There are a total of 13 grouped convolutions in the RegNet model.

 To debug and ensure correctness, I have outputted all the information needed to replicate step by step on another deep learning framework or library.
 Note that all of the parameters are based on the assumption of batch size 1.
 They all have dialation of 1.
 They are all zero padded.